godaddy/gasket/docs/upgrade-to-6.md

 ### Module files

-If your app used locale files from NPM module dependencies, this is an opt-in feature now that can be enabled in the Gasket config with the `intl.modules` [config options].
+If your app used locale files from NPM module dependencies, this is an opt-in feature now, which can be enabled in the Gasket config using the `intl.modules` [config options].

 ```diff